laravel/docs/packages.md

     $value = config('courier.option');

-> {note} Be sure not to use any closures in your configuration files, as they will not be serialized correctly if your users use the `php artisan config:cache` command.
+> {note} You should not define Closures in your configuration files.
+They can not be serialized correctly when users execute the `config:cache` Artisan command.

 #### Default Package Configuration